 Can I learn the flute on my own?

-While it’s possible to learn flute on your own using online tutorials and resources, it’s recommended to take lessons from a qualified instructor.
-A teacher can provide guidance, and feedback, and help develop proper technique and posture.
+While it’s possible to learn flute on your own using online tutorials and resources, taking lessons from a qualified instructor is recommended.
+A teacher can provide guidance and feedback and help develop proper technique and posture.

 What is the best age to start learning the flute?

-Children as young as six or seven can start learning the flute, but it’s important to find an appropriately sized instrument and take into consideration their physical development.
+Children as young as six or seven can start learning the flute, but it’s important to find an appropriately sized instrument and consider their physical development.
 Many beginners start learning in their pre-teen or teenage years.